 Under FBI regulations, persons prohibited from purchasing a firearm may request the reason for denial from the denying agency (FBI or POC), which has 5 business days to respond.
 The applicant may then submit information to correct the record on which the denial was based and may be required to contact the agency where the record originated.
 As an alternative, the applicant's challenge to the record can be directed to the FBI, which will contact the denying agency or the source of the record.
 Persons denied by a POC may also have appeal rights under State law.

-In addition to background checks on dealer transfers and firearm permit applicants, the NICS Index may be accessed for information in connection with the issuance of an explosives-related permit or license. or in response to ATF inquiries regarding enforcement of Federal firearms laws.
-ATF has developed a 1, 1999.
-Four States (Colorado, screening system that uses information from the NICS to identify potential and active violent offenders who attempt to purchase firearms.
-As of September 1999, NICS referrals had resulted in more than 1,000 ATF criminal investigations, with 200 cases referred for prosecution.
-(See Implementation of POC agency. the Brady Law, ATF Report, September 1999: for information on prosecutions, see Federal Firearm Offenders, 1992-98, June 2000, NCJ 180795.)
+In addition to background checks on dealer transfers and firearm permit applicants, the NICS Index may be accessed for information in connection with the issuance of an explosivesrelated permit or license, or in response to ATF inquiries regarding enforcement of Federal firearms laws.
+NICS denial information is electronically transmitted by the FBI to ATF on a daily basis.
+If the FBI discovers that a firearm has been transferred to a prohibited person, ATF is informed so that a firearm retrieval investigation can begin.
+ATF has developed a screening system that uses information from the NICS to identify potential and active violent offenders who attempt to purchase firearms.
+(See Implementation of the Brady Law, ATF Report, September 1999; for information on prosecutions, see Federal Firearm Offenders.
+1992-98, June 2000, NCJ 180795.)

-State involvement in firearm transfer regulation.
-Each State determines the extent of its participation in the NICS process.
-Three basic forms of State involvement currently exist:
+State involvement in firearm transfer regulation Each State determines the extent of its participation in the NICS process.
+Three basic forms of State involvement currently exist: 1) a POC requests a NICS check on all firearm transfers originating in the State;

-- 1) a POC requests a NICS check on all firearm transfers originating in the State: - 2) a POC requests a NICS check on all handoun transfers: licensees in the State are required to contact the FBI for approval of long gun transfers; or - 3) the State does not maintain a point of contact; licensees are required to contact the FBI for NICS checks on all firearm transfers originating in the State.
+2) a POC requests a NICS check on all handgun transfers; licensees in the State are required to contact the FBI for approval of long gun transfers; or 3) the State does not maintain a point of contact; licensees are required to contact the FBI for NICS checks on all firearm transfers originating in the State.